Skip to content

 Water Features & Retention

-Ponds, fountains, and retention basins that provide evaporative cooling and manage stormwater.
-Can reduce local air temperatures by 1–3°C.
+Ponds, fountains, and retention basins provide evaporative cooling and support stormwater management.

 Evaporative coolingStormwater managementAmenity